bradgwest/paap/write/paper.md

 coefficient suggests that the optimal solution is $3$, followed by $8$ and $9$.
-For all values of $k$, DCEC was clearly effective in clustering the data as the within to between cluster dispersion values are much higher for DCEC than the CAE+Kmeans solution.
+For all values of $k$, DCEC was clearly effective in clustering the data as the within to between cluster dispersion values are much higher for DCEC than the CAE+KMeans solution.
 This is expected as the algorithm is learning a feature set that partially optimizes for clustering loss.

 \begin{singlespace}